dylanisonline/cyber-homelab/Step2.md

 <br>

-OPNsense is an opensource firewall application solution that will filter traffic between our networks.
+Pfsense is an opensource firewall application solution that will filter traffic between our networks.

 <br>